-- GD No. 661/2011 on establishing measures to ensure the national implementation of the provisions of the Regulation of the European Parliament and Council (EC) No. 66/2010 of 25 November 2009 on the EU eco-label. - Order No. 1183/02.06.2020 on nominating the members of the EU Eco-Label Commission; - \\Order No. 2468/12.10.2011 on approving the Rules of Organisation and Operation of the EU Eco-Label Commission.
+- GD No.661/2011 on establishing measures to ensure the national implementation of the

+- provisions of the Regulation of the European Parliament and Council (EC) No.66/2010 of 25 November 2009 on the EU eco-label. - MO no.735/2024 for amending the annex to MO no.293/2018 on the approval of the members of the Commission for the EU Ecological Label: - The Commission consists of 3 representatives of the MEWP, two representatives of the Ministry of Economy, Energy and Business Environment (one for economy and one for tourism), one representative of NEPA, one representative of the National Authority for Consumer Protection, one representative of the National Environmental Guard, three representatives of the environmental research institutes, tree representatives of environmental non-governmental organisations. - Order No.2468/12.10.2011 on approving the Rules of Organisation and Operation of the EU Eco-Label Commission.